open-telemetry/opentelemetry-java-instrumentation/instrumentation/log4j/log4j-context-data/log4j-context-data-2.17/library-autoconfigure/README.md

-# ContextData Instrumentation for Log4j2 versions 2.17+
+# ContextData Instrumentation for Log4j2 version 2.17 and higher

 This module provides a Log4j2 `ContextDataProvider` that injects trace context from active spans into log context.